Alienfader/port-scanner/README.md

 4. **Concurrency:**
    The script leverages `xargs -P` to run scans concurrently, allowing multiple ports to be checked at once.

-## Limitations and Potential Improvements

-- **Performance:**
-  Scanning all 65,535 ports in Bash may be slower than using dedicated tools like `nmap`.

-- **Banner Grabbing:**
-  The current banner grabbing is basic and may not work reliably for all services or protocols.

-- **Error Handling:**
-  Further improvements could include better logging and error handling for timeouts or failed scans.

-- **Netcat Variations:**
-  Different versions of netcat may require adjustments to the script due to differences in supported flags.

 ## Author

 **Alienfader**